Giuliano Cenci

-Giuliano Cenci (Florence, 10 August 1931 - Florence, 12 April 2018) was an Italian animated film director.
+Giuliano Cenci (Florence, 10 August 1931 – Florence, 12 April 2018) was an Italian animated film director.

 Biography

-In 1949 he obtained the Diploma of Artistic Maturity at the Art School of Florence.
-Still a student, he began working in the graphic arts sector, cultivating, as a self-taught, a true passion for cartoons.
-His most famous work is the animated feature film The Adventures of Pinocchio (1972), in which the artist wanted to create an adaptation of Carlo Collodi's novel The Adventures of Pinocchio as close as possible to the original.
-Cenci was the director, screenwriter and co-producer of the film, as well as having personally done a good part of the animation (shared with the animator Italo Marazzi).
+In 1949, he obtained the Diploma of Artistic Maturity at the Art School of Florence.
+Still a student, he began working in the graphic arts and, as a self-taught artist, cultivated a passion for cartoons.
+His most famous work is the animated feature film The Adventures of Pinocchio (1972), in which he sought to adapt Carlo Collodi's novel as closely as possible to the original.
+Cenci was the director, screenwriter and co-producer of the film, as well as having personally done a good part of the animation along with Italo Marazzi).

 Giuliano Cenci is the artist who: